What is prospecting?

 A common setup I’ve seen with many clients is that they run several prospecting campaigns along with a remarketing campaign.

-All perfectly normal but the issue comes when the performance of each is evaluated separately.
+That is perfectly fine, but the issue comes when the performance of each cannot be evaluated separately.

 |Campaign A (prospecting xyz interests)||2.32|

 |Campaign B (prospecting abc interests)||0.65|

 If you saw results like this what would you think?
 Turn off campaign B quick, right?
 Well not necessarily, to illustrate my point, let’s go back to looking at a typical sales funnel.